-On the other hand, if it reveals some practical strategies, a unique perspective, less known instruments and tools or some time-saving shortcuts, this would be far more meaningful.
-Including practical case studies or results from experiments that someone has spent time and money on are the way to go.
+On the other hand, if your talk reveals some practical strategies, a unique perspective, less known instruments and tools or some time-saving shortcuts, this would be far more meaningful.
+Including practical case studies or results from experiments that someone has spent time and money on is the way to go.

 9. Observe Your Audience

 Most strategies shared above (and answered by others) are generally helpful and work more often than not.

 But people are different.
 They work in different fields and have different expertise.
 Most of all, they may attend an event to learn something, to meet people, or simply because they were sent by their HR or management teams.